andresvanegas19/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ### how to know server is about to overload?
+- Sudden spikes in site traffic.
+When too many people attempt to visit your web site at the same time, it can cause your server to become overload.
+An example of this is when concert tickets go on sale, and the web site crashes soon after.
+Spikes in traffic can be short-term, but the effects on your business’s reputation can linger.
+- One of your servers is completely unavailable.
+When one server is unavailable due to maintenance or sudden malfunction, the backup server can easily become overloaded while handling the extra traffic.
+- Computer viruses or worms.
+When a large-scale number of browsers or computers become infected by a virus or worm, it can cause abnormally high traffic patterns that disrupt normal server operation.
+- DoS or DDoS attacks.
+Denial-of-service or distributed-denial-of-service attacks are attacks launched by hackers for the purpose of making a server unavailable for its intended users.
+By flooding the net

 # Monitoring
 In the age of the data-ism, monitoring how our software systems are doing is an important thing.